 If the enlarged breasts are caused primarily by excess glandular tissue, surgery is required.
 Incisions are made to allow for tissue to be removed.
 Repositioning the areolas/nipples and excising excess skin also requires incisions.
 Sutures are used to close the incisions, which are then bandaged, and the area is typically covered by a compression garment.

 Following male breast reduction surgery, there is bruising, swelling and discomfort.
 Discomfort usually dissipates after a few days, and can be lessened with prescribed pain medication.
 To help reduce swelling, the compression garment is worn for about 2 weeks, and at night for several additional weeks.

 Swelling and any skin discoloration partially subside after 1 or 2 weeks, at which time stitches are removed.
-Patients typically return to work within a week.
+Following gynecomastia surgery Connecticut patients typically return to work within a week.
 Light aerobic exercise can be performed after a week, but strenuous activities should be avoided for 4 to 6 weeks.